 - Instruction.
 We seek in Religious Education to find new ways and more effective ways to communicate timeless truths and to provide "a stimulating setting where a commitment to excellence is expected and the full realization of human potential is pursued" (BYU Mission Statement).
 In general, we search for ways to enhance the educational experience and to build a faith in and a commitment to the restored gospel that is as stimulating and satisfying to the mind as it is soothing and settling to the heart.

 - Scholarship.
 The search for new truths and the quest to better understand well-known truths are central to the work of Religious Education.
 While the ultimate interpretation of doctrinal matters rests with apostles and prophets, we seek to discover historical backgrounds, provide cultural and linguistic details, and explore new avenues of understanding into our faith, history, and way of life.

 - Outreach.
-An important dimension of the work of Religious Education is outreach, the effort to teach, share, and discuss Mormonism in the larger non-LDS community of scholars and to foster understanding between men and women of all faiths.
+An important dimension of the work of Religious Education is outreach, the effort to teach, share, and discuss the teachings, practices, and history of The Church of Jesus Christ of Latter-day Saints, in the larger community of scholars and to foster understanding between men and women of all faiths.

-Religious Education offers two programs leading to a master's degree: Religious Education Master of Arts designed for individuals recommended by Seminaries and Institutes and Religious Studies Master of Arts for military chaplaincy candidates.
+Religious Education offers two programs leading to a master's degree: Master of Arts Religious Education designed for individuals recommended by Seminaries and Institutes and Master of Arts Chaplaincy for military chaplaincy candidates.

 For further information on these programs, please contact the Religious Education Office.
 No other degree programs are offered in this area.